About Dr. Allie Russell

 What to Expect During Your First Visit

-Your first visit to Your Chicago Chiro, LLC is all about you!
+Your first visit with Your Chicago Chiro is all about you!
 You can expect an initial consultation and a comprehensive exam.
 We’ll start with a conversation about your health history, current concerns, and goals for care so I can get a full picture of how to best support you.
 From there, I’ll perform a detailed exam to assess your nervous system, posture, movement, and overall function.
 This first visit is all about gathering information—so we know exactly what your body needs before we move forward with care.